edgedb/easy-edgedb/README.md

 ## Links

-The last thing we should do is change the properties for `Person`.
+So now the last thing left to do is change the properties for `Person`.
 Right now, `places_visited` gives us the names we want, but it makes more sense to link `Person` and `City` together.
 We'll change `Person` to this:

 ```
 type Person {